GlasslabGames/nameBasedXml.scala/README.md

 * Schema-aware XML literals should be understandable by both the compiler and IDE (e.g. no white box macros involved)
 * Existing libraries like ScalaTag should be able to support XML literals by adding a few simple wrapper classes.
 No macro or metaprogramming knowledge is required for library authors.
 * The compiler should expose as less as possible number of special names, in case of being *intolerably ugly* .
+* Able to implement an API to build a DOM tree with no more cost than manually written Scala code.

 ## Non-goals